isc-projects/stork/doc/dev/ci-images.rst

 Below is the list of changes of CI images for particular tags.

+**Tag: 17**

+    - ``pkgs-alpine``:

+        Introduced in the #2495 ticket.
+Upgrades Golang to 1.25.11.

 **Tag: 16**

     - ``pkgs-compose-ubuntu``:

         Introduced in the #2438 ticket.
 Changes Alpine based image to Ubuntu based to allow using Playwright in CI pipeline.

         - Base: ``cruizba/ubuntu-dind:noble-28.5.2`` (Ubuntu)